himanshu-s5/life-skills/firewall.md

 ### 1. Packet-Filtering Firewalls

-Packet-filtering Firewalls operate at the network layer and examine packets of data as they are transmitted between devices.
+Packet-filtering firewalls operate at the network layer and examine packets of data as they are transmitted between devices.
 They filter packets based on rules defined by network administrators, which typically include:

 - **Source IP Address:** The address of the device sending the packet.
 - **Destination IP Address:** The address of the device receiving the packet.